-In the Michaelmas term, students explore key dramatic foundations including staging positions, mime and basic design elements.
-The Lent term explores the fundamentals of the devising process by exploring street photography as stimulus material.
-Students will develop skills including rehearsal techniques and abstract devices to consider when devising work.
-In the Summer term, students are introduced to navigating a script and considering key features about characters, including objectives, characteristics and subtext.
+In the Michaelmas term, pupils explore key dramatic foundations including staging positions, mime and basic design elements.
+In the Lent term, they explore the fundamentals of the devising process by exploring street photography as stimulus material.
+Girls will develop skills including rehearsal techniques and abstract devices to consider when devising work.
+In the Summer term, pupils are introduced to navigating a script and considering key features about characters, including objectives, characteristics and subtext.

-Girls also start to consider Drama from an academic perspective and have the opportunity to develop their descriptive, analysis and evaluative skills through verbal and written tasks.
-The Remove scheme of work ensures that all students gain a basic understanding of the key dramatic principles, whilst stretching and challenging students who have already gained a diverse experience of Drama before joining Downe House.
+Girls also start to consider drama from an academic perspective and have the opportunity to develop their descriptive, analysis and evaluative skills through verbal and written tasks.
+The Remove scheme of work ensures that all pupils gain a basic understanding of the key dramatic principles, whilst stretching and challenging those who have already gained a diverse experience of drama before joining Downe House.

-All students in Remove receive one lesson per week.
+All girls in Remove receive one lesson per week.

-Students in the Lower Fourth cover two schemes of work, however when they complete each scheme of work is dependent on their term in France.
-Students also continue to develop their verbal and written responses to their own theatre making and that of their peers.
+Pupils in the Lower Fourth cover two schemes of work, however when they complete each scheme of work is dependent on their term in France.
+Pupils also continue to develop their verbal and written responses to their own theatre making and that of their peers.

-All students in LIV receive one lesson per week.
+All Lower Fourth girls receive one lesson per week.